 - Email Scams.

 There is currently a national scam going around that is looking to steal your money by posing as a company representative.
 This particular scam is called the “Remote Worker Scam,” and it is a new one on the local scammer board.
 The scam works like this: You are receiving an email that claims that you are getting a job offer from a company with a remote workforce.
 The email states that you will be receiving a $2000-3000 bonus with your new job.
 The email then asks you to provide your social security number and bank account information to receive your bonus.
 The email ends with a link that is supposed to be to a “fill out form” to receive your bonus.
 The online world is saturated with scams.
 Whether it’s fake reviews on a website, fake emails, or fake emails to people who forwarded the email, you’d be surprised how many people are getting scammed out of money or their identity.
-Since workers are so mobile today, with the ability to work from home, it’s not too uncommon for companies to outsource some of their business processes to remote workers.
+With the increase in the number of people working from home, the cases of email scams and phishing attacks have also increased significantly.
+This is because scammers are taking advantage of the increasing number of people working remotely, who are likely to be more vulnerable to these scams due to their lack of face-to-face interaction.
+To cope with this problem, businesses can work with companies like Sekur that tend to provide email security services.
+These services usually encrypt email conversations and protect employees from spam mails, protecting them against email scams and other cyber threats.

 - Weaker Security Controls.